wbuchanan/levelsof2/README.md

 # Stata levelsof implementation for unsorted lists
 Currently the Stata implementation of the `levelsof` command returns a sorted list only.
 However, there are cases where maintaining the sort order of the data is necessary.
 For example, in the [brewscheme](https://github.com/wbuchanan/brewscheme) package, the RGB values that define a color palette need to be returned in the order specified in the dataset.
 But the `levelsof` command does not currently support this.
 In addition to the base functionality provided by `levelsof` the `levelsof2` command will return the results in the order in which the data are currently sorted as the default behavior and provides the same functionality as `levelsof` in addition.
 The only currently known case where the functionality is not equivalent is in the handling of missing values when sorted.

+## Updates
+Project page will be available soon and will have list of examples in addition to helpfile material.

 # Example 1
 Getting the unique values from a numeric variable